POLYEDGE

 By default, all trades are paper trades.
 The system records what it would have done, tracks simulated P&L, and lets you evaluate performance before going live.
 You need to provide a private key and explicitly disable dry-run mode to trade for real.

 Full Kelly sizing maximizes long-run growth but creates stomach-churning swings.
-At 15% Kelly (kelly_fraction=0.15), we capture significant expected growth with dramatically lower risk of drawdowns.
+At 25% Kelly (kelly_fraction=0.25, configurable via POLYEDGE_KELLY_FRACTION), we capture significant expected growth with dramatically lower risk of drawdowns.
 This conservative approach is appropriate given model uncertainty in prediction markets, where edges are typically small and noisy.

 Exposure Limits